 EXE 362 Behavior and Classroom Management

 EXE 371 Foundations of Teaching Children with Disabilities

 EDU 402 Seminar to Accompany Student Teaching

 EDU 410 Practicum in Teaching Early Childhood (6)

 EDU 411 Parents, Schools, and Community (taken with student teaching)

 The total number of required hours will vary with course selection.
-Students should refer to the Childhood Education Handbook and an academic adviser for more detailed information.
+Students should refer to the Elementary Education Handbook and an academic advisor for more detailed information.